sed errors when -e is given a 0-length argument

 While asprintf is non-standard, it's too convenient to ignore out of hand for that reason, especially for systems software where we control the C library :)

-Updated by Gary Mills over 9 years ago
+Updated by Gary Mills almost 10 years ago

 I have a fix for this one that eliminates the problem